Fairness at Work Episode 1 Recap: Best Practices for Revamping the Remote Workplace

 Ensuring equity is more important now than ever.
 Economic disaster impacts the most vulnerable.
 Litigation around pay equity is on the rise.
 And employees care more about pay relative to similar peers 5.5x more than market pay.
 How can companies pursue pay equity with so much going on?

-• Communicate first why you pay what you pay, not just the pay itself: The “Why” matters and it’s changing now that people are moving remote.
+• Communicate first why you pay what you pay, not just the pay itself: The “Why” matters and it’s different for remote workers.
 For example, location can often be a related factor to pay, but employees don’t understand the reasons.
 Explain it before you make changes.

-• Ensure employees feel supported: Fair compensation will help keep employees motivated because they feel appreciated.
+• Ensure employees feel supported: Pay equity is just an important component of remote workplace culture as it is for office culture.
+Fair compensation helps keep employees motivated because they feel appreciated.

 • Monitor for changes in equity: Ongoing pay equity analysis is crucial and identifying the policies and practices that are working and not working.